Article

 For the Kids

-Kellogg’s Lark Toys offers its own line of handmade wooden toys, along with an expansive selection of imagination-sparking toys and games, nostalgic exhibits of toys from Christmases past, and the state’s most whimsical carousel.
+Kellogg’s LARK Toys offers its own line of imaginative wooden toys, along with an expansive selection of games, nostalgic Christmas exhibits, and the state’s most whimsical carousel.

 Plush, fashionable and whimsical, Edina-based Oh Baby makes everything from crowns and wands to party dresses and masks for superheroes in training.